Can Silicone Strips improve the look of old or new scars?

 - Duration depends on the extent and severity of the scar and your skin’s healing and scar formation processes.

 - Sometimes the recommended duration of silicone strips usage is 8 to 12 weeks for new scars or 3 to 6 months for existing scars.
-That’s a fairly long protocol to follow but if you do, you may be rewarded by less visible scars.
+You probably think that’s a fairly long protocol to follow, of course.
+However, you’ll likely find that you’re rewarded with less visible scars if you do.

 - The results of these treatments may vary.